Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 What is the current US tariff rate on Chinese goods in 2026?

-The combined tariff rate on most Chinese imports is approximately 30% above the standard MFN duty rate.
-However, specific product categories face significantly higher rates: electric vehicles exceed 100%, solar cells and modules surpass 50%, and steel and aluminum products can exceed 70% in combined duties.
+The combined tariff rate on most Chinese imports is around 35% above the standard MFN duty rate (10% Section 122 + 25% Section 301), after the Supreme Court struck the IEEPA surcharges in February 2026.
+Specific product categories face much higher rates: electric vehicles exceed 100% on Section 301, solar cells and modules surpass 50%, and steel, aluminum, and copper carry Section 232 duties up to 50%.
 Always check the specific HTS code for your product, as rates vary widely by category.

 Does every country face the 10% baseline tariff?